moverisJustin/charybdis-wireless-3x6/README.md

 #### Nice!Nano Holder
 [Link to olidacombe's repo](https://github.com/olidacombe/Elite-C-holder/tree/nicenano/adapter/production)

 This PCB Design supports having a power switch that makes use of audio jack hole.
+Mine did not end up using the audio jack.
+Instead, the switch sits inside of the case and you reach in to use it.
+Frankly, it is not clear to me which direction is "on" and which is "off" between the two boards.
+I believe both of them have "on" when the switch is pulled to the center of the two boards (if they are on my desk).
+When I eventually get the prospector to work correclty, I think this will be easier.
+I also want to look into adding a small LED to the inside of the case that can indicate if it is on, if it is connected, etc.

 #### PCB Thumbs
 [Link to PCB thumbs](https://github.com/Bastardkb/Charybdis-PCB-thumbs/releases/tag/2.01)